europeana/assembla-to-jira/README.md

 ![](images/jira-issue-types.png)

 Create the following custom fields (text field read-only):

-* Assembla-id
+* Assembla-Id
-* Assembla-theme
+* Assembla-Theme
-* Assembla-status
+* Assembla-Status
-* Assembla-milestone
+* Assembla-Milestone
-* Assembla-reporter
+* Assembla-Reporter
-* Assembla-assignee
+* Assembla-Assignee
-* Assembla-completed
+* Assembla-Completed

+and assign them to the following screens:

-IMPORTANT: Include each custom field in the project's `Simple Issue Tracking Create Issue` and `Simple Issue Tracking Edit/View Issue` screens, otherwise the ticket import will fail with the error message `Field 'field-name' cannot be set.
+* Simple Issue Tracking Create Issue
+* Simple Issue Tracking Edit/View Issue

+Otherwise the ticket import will fail with the error message `Field 'field-name' cannot be set.
 It is not on the appropriate screen, or unknown`.

 ![](images/jira-custom-fields.png)